hantsy/spring-reactive-sample/README.md

 <packaging>war</packaging>
 ```

-Now you can run this application on a IDE managed web server directly.
-Or package the project into a **war** package and deploy it into a servlet 3.1 based container(tomcat, jetty).
+Now you can run this application on a IDE managed Servlet 3.1 Container directly.

+Or package the project into a **war** format and deploy it into a servlet 3.1 based container(tomcat, jetty) manually.

-Alternatively, if you want to run this application via `mvn` command in development stage. `cargo-maven2-plugin` maven plugin can archive this purpose.
+Alternatively, if you want to run this application via `mvn` command in the development stage. `cargo-maven2-plugin` can archive this purpose.

 ```
 <plugin>